mas2g2/RJI-CS4320-Project/README.md

 Steps of Execution

 - The Photo Editor connects to the home page.
 There the user decides to submit and image for rating.
 The user first selects the category of image for rating.
 Then the user selects the images that will be submitted and submits the images.
-Then the submitted images are rated and the rating is put as the image’s metadata and then the user selects the images based on their rating.
+Then the submitted images are rated and the rating is put as the imageâ€™s metadata and then the user selects the images based on their rating.